zaneveld/uwb_hyak_resources/README.md

 source activate qiime2-2021.4

 # CRITICAL NOTE: DO NOT RUN THE QIIME2 TUTORIAL DIRECTLY ON THE LOGIN NODE.
-You **MUST** first get an interactive node using srun.
+You **MUST** first get an interactive node using salloc.

 ### view your active compute nodes
 squeue -u [netid]